top of page

 I’m not sure I would’ve had the courage to do all of it alone.

-A man with deep sensitivity, with the music and dances of Greece in his blood — though he didn’t know it yet.
+A man with deep sensitivity, with the music and dances of Greece in his blood, though he didn’t know it yet.
+Together, we discovered and we are still discovering a different Greece.

 I wanted so much to show him the places I loved.